-My final decision is that I'm not upholding Miss R's complaint.
+My final decision is that I'm not upholding Miss S' complaint.

-Under the rules of the Financial Ombudsman Service, I'm required to ask Miss R to accept or reject my decision before 20 December 2023.
+Under the rules of the Financial Ombudsman Service, I'm required to ask Miss S to accept or reject my decision before 11 December 2023.

 Jeshen Narayanan Ombudsman